 GODLEY & CREME Under Your Thumb (1981)

 For those familiar with their presence in 10CC, the GODLEY & CREME single ‘Under Your Thumb’ certainly came as a surprise curveball with its hi-hat driven drum machine and primarily electronic instrumentation.
-The song itself echoed KRAFTWERK’s ‘Trans-Europe Express’, with its rhythmic nature tying in with the train journey narrative of the lyric.
-An epic ghost story set to a synthpop template, the track saw the duo taste commercial success before becoming more established as promo video directors for other artists including DURAN DURAN and VISAGE.
+The song echoed KRAFTWERK’s ‘Trans-Europe Express’, with its rhythmic nature tying in with the train journey narrative of the lyric.
+An epic ghost story set to a synthpop template, the track saw the duo became more established as promo video directors for artists including DURAN DURAN and VISAGE.

 Available on the album ‘Cry: The Very Best Of’ via Polydor / Universal Music

 BILL NELSON Living In My Limousine (1981)

 Frustrated by the limitations of BE BOP DELUXE, guitar virtuoso Nelson formed RED NOISE in 1978 with a more electronic focus.
 But when Nelson recorded the decisively Bowie-esque ‘Quit Dreaming & Get On The Beam’, his label Harvest refused to release it.
 Nelson bought the unreleased songs for his own label, Cocteau.
 A solo single ‘Do You Dream In Colour?’ gained radio play and the album was released by Mercury Records; ‘Living In My Limousine’ with its Numanesque detachment was one of the highlights.